ecoseller/ecoseller/docs/_docs/programming/dashboard_storefront.md

 - `children`: React component that is wrapped by the provider

 ### Recommender events
 Recommender events are used to track user's behaviour on the website.
 They are sent to the recommender server and are used to generate recommendations.
 They are defined in `RS_EVENT` variablle.
 Each event has its own payload.
-More information about recommender events can be found on the following links: #TODO: add links to recommender documentation
+More information about recommender events can be found [here](/programming/backend/#action-based-triggers)

 ### Recommender situations
 Recommender situations are used to define the context in which the user is currently in.
 They are defined in `RS_RECOMMENDATIONS_SITUATIONS` variable.
 Each situation has its own payload.
-More information about recommender situations can be found on the following links: #TODO: add links to recommender documentation

 ### Return value
 - `session`: string `uuid` session id